WORKPLACE INJURIES IN LAS VEGAS, NEVADA

 Injured workers throughout the State of Nevada are eligible to receive benefits by filing workers’ compensation claims when they have been hurt at on the job.

 Every employer is required to carry workers’ compensation insurance to cover injuries and illnesses caused by work conditions.
 These benefits cover lost wages, medical treatment and rehabilitation, job retraining, and may include temporary and permanent disability payments.

 WHAT TYPES OF INJURIES ARE COVERED UNDER WORKERS’ COMPENSATION LAW?

 There is no complete or approved list of workplace injuries that are automatically covered or denied as workers’ compensation claims.

-The key to getting your claim approved is showing the connection between the workplace injuries and the scope of the job duties.
-Workplace injuries can include:
+The key to getting your claim approved is displaying the connection between workplace injuries and the scope of your job duties.

 While seeking medical treatment, let the healthcare provider know that you will be filing a claim.
 They will be required to fill out a form and mail it within three business days of initial treatment.

 The injury or diagnosis must be presented to your employer in writing.
 Your employer will also have a claim form on hand for you to complete, which must be submitted within seven business days.

 CONTACT OUR LAS VEGAS WORKERS’ COMPENSATION LAWYERS FOR A FREE CONSULTATION